shaon-data/K_Nearest_Neighbors_scratch/README.md

 ![KNN](https://github.com/ShaonMajumder/simple_K_Nearest_Neighbors/blob/master/pics/knn.png)
 <p align="center"> Euclidean Distance </p>

-Store the distances and sort the distance according assencding order.
+Store the distances with their class name and sort the pair by distance according to assencding order.
+Take the k numbers pairs and look for most common class name.
+That is our resultant class name.